lucas-webdev/dito-timeline/README.md

 ## Steps to run
 - Clone or download this repository
-- In  the project directory, you can run
+- In  the project directory, on you terminal, run

+### `npm install`

+Install all dependencies and needed packages

 ### `npm start`